 Unreserved about reserves

-The Toodyay Shire in Tasmania boasts a number of stunning nature reserves.
+The Toodyay Shire in Western Australia boasts a number of stunning nature reserves.

 The Toodyay Shire covers an area of 1600 square kilometres and straddles two very distinct rainfall and vegetation zones.

 The western part of the Shire has relatively high rainfall and typical Darling Range vegetation dominated by Marri and Jarrah woodlands.

 The eastern part however is drier, predominately open farmland with patches of remnant vegetation akin to the Wheatbelt such as Salmon Gum and Jam Wattle.